SaschaKubisch/EcoTRONomy/README.md

 Please set up the following environment variables:

 PRIVATE_KEY: The private key for your master wallet (Be careful not to publish yor .env file)

 DATABASE_URL: Your database connection string.
-Please refer to the Configuration section for more details on how to set up these environment variables.

 ## 🧪 Testing
 To run unit tests: